ADMIS-TONGJI/TONGJI-ADMIS/_members/2023han-peng.md

   - Han Peng
 links:
   orcid: 0000-0001-6519-8538
-  mail: penghan@tongji.edu.cn
+  email: penghan@tongji.edu.cn
 ---

 ### 个人简介/About Me
 Han Peng received the B.Eng. degree in Computer Science and Technology from Tongji University, Shanghai, China, in 2023.
-He is currently pursuing a Ph.D. degree at the Department of Computer Science and Technology, Tongji University.
-He is a student member of the China Computer Federation (CCF).
+He is currently pursuing a Ph.D. degree at the Department of Computer Science and Technology, Tongji University, which he started in 2023 and is expected to complete in 2029.
+He is also a student member of the China Computer Federation (CCF).

 ### 研究方向/Research Interests
 Single-Cell Multi-Omics Sequencing Data Integration, Spatiotemporal Data Analysis, Marine Remote Sensing Data Mining and Prediction